DeniRibicic/q2ONT/README.md

  5) q2 will dereplicate sequences and create also visualization files for each.

  6) Chimeric sequences are screened for and are filtered out from the workflow.
 Subsequently OTUs are clustered via open reference           option using ````vsearch```` at 85% identity.
 This can be also changed manually digging into script.
-However, due to high error rate     of ONT platform, it is advised to cluster otu at 85% similarity or even less*.
+However, due to high error rate     of ONT platform, it is advised to cluster OTUs at 85% similarity or even less*.

  7) Reads are aligned using ````mafft````